NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Hitboxes are slightly larger
   - High crushes frames 46 - 69; 69 is last follow up frame for B
   - Frame 70 to the end is the A extension
+- 4B(B)
-- 4B(B) "stands" for four frames before going airborne; "lands" two frames sooner
+  - "stands" for four frames before going airborne
+  - "lands" two frames sooner
 - 4B(A) extension added, corresponds to 2A
 - 8A
   - Hitboxes adjusted to not grab behind as easily